Transition of $\alpha$-mixing in Random Iterations with Applications in Queuing Theory: Introduction

-where $X_0$ is a possibly random initial state, $f:\X\times\Y\times [0,1]\to\X$ is a measurable function, and $\eps_t\in [0,1]$, $t\in\N$ represents the noise entering to the system.
 The exploration and analysis of non-linear autoregressive processes of this kind constitute a recent and actively developing area of research.
 In particular, there is a pronounced surge of interest within the fields of applied statistics and econometrics regarding the investigation of standard time series models that incorporate exogeneous regressors.
 Notable examples include a novel class of Poisson autoregressive models with exogeneous covariates (PARX) introduced by Agosto et al. \cite{PARX_AGOSTO2016640} for modeling corporate defaults.
 Additionally, the recent research by Gorgi and Koopman \cite{Gorgi2020} has provided valuable insights on observation-driven models involving beta autoregressive processes with exogeneous factors.
 Furthermore, the theory of non-linear autoregressive processes allows researchers for analyzing large-scale stochastic optimization algorithms, which play a pivotal role in machine learning applications, see \cite{largescaleML2018,lovas}.

 The statistical analysis of general non-linear time series models with exogenous covariates necessitates the law of large numbers (LLN), central limit theorem (CLT), and others.
 However, this framework is presently unavailable.
 Researchers have investigated these models under additional assumptions that facilitate their analysis.
 The ergodicity of iterations given by \eqref{eq:iter} has been extensively studied under the restrictive assumption that the data $(Y_t)_{t\in\Z}$ and the noise $(\eps_t)_{t\in\N}$ are both i.i.d. and also independent of each other (See, \cite{DiFr99}, \cite{Ios09}, and \cite{stenflo}).
 In this case, the process $(X_t)_{t\in\N}$ is a Markov chain, and this setting now can be considered to be textbook material.
 Moving beyond this simplifying yet unrealistic assumption, Debaly and Truquet established general results for getting stationarity, ergodicity and stochastic dependence properties for general nonlinear dynamics defined in terms of iterations of random maps \cite{debaly_truquet_2021}.
 Additionally, there are earlier contributions that consider more general schemes and investigate them without assuming independence.
 For instance, in the paper of Borovkov and Foss \cite{borovkov1993stochastically}, Foss and Konstantopoulos \cite{foss2003extended} and also in the monograph of Borovkov \cite{borovkov} such processes are treated under the name ''stochastically recursive sequences''.
 Among the most recent results, we can mention the paper \cite{gyrfi2023strong} by Gy\"orfi et al. that introduces a novel concept called strong stability and provides sufficient conditions for strong stability of iterations given by \eqref{eq:iter}.
 Furthermore, new findings related to Langevin-type iterations with dependent noise and multitype branching processes were also established.